-REITs VS Rental Properties
+REITs vs. Rental Properties

 You want to invest in real estate but you’re not sure if you should be buying your own properties or investing in a REIT.
-Well there are some things that you should know about both of them before you make your decision about wether to investing in REITs VS Rental Properties.
+Well there are some things that you should know about both of them before you make your decision about whether to investing in REITs VS Rental Properties.

 REITs (Real Estate Investment Trusts)

 There are two different types of REITs – public and private.
 Many people know of publicly traded REITs, which are actually on the stock market, so you can buy those REITs on your phone.
 Private REITs are not on the stock market and are normally just for a small group of investors.

 The way that REITs work is that you buy shares of the REIT.
 Those funds that you have invested allow the REIT to buy real estate.
 Those investments produce cash flow or capital gains.
 Ninety percent of the profits that the REIT is generating have to go back to the investors who own shares of those REITs.

 There are a couple different benefits to owning your own rental properties instead of investing in a REIT.
 First, you get to hedge against the stock market risk.
 When you’re investing in a REIT that’s on the publicly traded stock market, the prices of the REITs tent to move the same way that the stock market does.
 For example if there’s a stock market correction or collapse, the REITs tend to go the same direction, even though the investments that the REIT is making may not be going downhill.